Jonamarti/TodoAppPureJS/README.md

 # TodoAppPureJS

 Simple to do app with vanilla JS.
-100% client side, so loads and stores (TO FIX) tasks via a .json file.
+100% client side, loads and stores tasks via a .json file.

 TODO:
-fix store json file.
+Fix date error when creating
+Attachments
-refactor functions
+Refactor functions